Robbie025/ComplexMethod/docs/source/Work.rst

 	$ sudo apt-get install python-sphinx

 The source files can be found in the *source* folder.
-To build the documentation, in a terminal window run:i
+To build the documentation, in a terminal window run:

 ::